reefland/ansible-zfs_on_root/README.md

   * rEFInd provides graphical boot loader menu and roll-back to previous kernels on UEFI systems
   * Syslinux provides boot loader menu for Legacy BIOS systems
   * ZFSbootMenu provides menu driven roll-back to previous ZFS snapshots
+  * Memtest86+ included as a boot option
   * Automatic snapshot creation upon apt/dpkg install or remove
 * No GRUB Boot Loader!
+  * `initramfs-tools` is NOT used, this package is disabled via `apt-mark hold`.
+  * Instead [dracut](https://wiki.archlinux.org/title/Dracut) is used for managing the initramfs
 * All ESP (boot) partitions are `mdadm` mirror across all devices
 * No separation of `bpool` and `rpool` just a single `rpool` is needed
 * Predefine rules for ZFS `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available